 This has obviously become a significant source of friction and a major deterrent to registering a location independent business in Hong Kong.

-Things are about to change, however, thanks to a number of fintech startups dedicated to bringing Hong Kong banking into the twenty-first century.
-The most promising of those is neat.hk, a wallet service offering a product similar to Revolut For Business.
+Things are changing, however, thanks to a number of fintech startups dedicated to bringing Hong Kong banking into the twenty-first century.
+One of those is neat.hk, a wallet service offering a product similar to Revolut For Business.

 Foreign-owned, Hong Kong-registered businesses can open an account online in minutes, without the need for a personal visit.
 Multiple MasterCard prepaid cards can be issued and a number of accounting and invoicing features are offered at no additional cost.
 Best of all, the account is linked to a real, dedicated Hong Kong bank account number (unlike most of these wallet services which use shared numbers).
 This means that you can link it to PayPal, Stripe and any other services you wish.